atoloba/ICenCov/README.md

-The final version of the package will be available by November 2025
+The final version of the package will be available by December 2025

 # ICenCov: Regression Models with Interval-Censored Covariates